BlankSpruce/gersemi/README.md

 )
 ```
 If you find these limitations too strict let me know about your case.

+When source code has custom commands but their definitions aren't known `gersemi` will warn about that.
+Warnings can be suppressed with `--no-required-definitions`/`required_definitions: false`.

 #### How to format custom commands for which path to definition can't be guaranteed to be stable? (e.g external dependencies not managed by CMake)